ALRW/personal-blog/markdown/pages/about.md

 leadership.

-If you would like to see more of my writing please just enter your email below and i'll be in touch whenever I have something of value to share (Usually about once a month).
+If you would like to see more of my writing please just enter your email below and i'll be in touch whenever I have something of value to share.

 Alternatively, if you'd like to see some of my work or connect with me below are links to my LinkedIn and Github profiles.